steineggerlab/Metabuli/README.md

 ***A laptop is enough.*** Metabuli operates within user-specified RAM limits, allowing it to search any database that fits in storage.
 A PC with 8 GiB of RAM is sufficient for most analyses.

-***A few clicks are enough.*** A GUI is available [here](https://github.com/steineggerlab/Metabuli-App).
-You can run Metabuli and browse the results with just a few clicks on your PC.
+***A few clicks are enough.*** Metabuli App is now available [here](https://github.com/steineggerlab/Metabuli-App).
+With just a few clicks, you can run Metabuli and browse the results with Sankey and Krona plots on your PC.

 ***Short reads, long reads, and contigs.*** Metabuli can classify all types of sequences.